minaalkhurram/SCD_Assignment1/README.md

 # SCD_Assignment1
 Assignment for SCD
 Hello world
-how r u is this working ?
+how r u is this working ???
+i will cry